Wednesday, November 2, 2016

 Apparently the photographs of Bronson rekindled a spark in the lives of these former young men all of whom recalled their adventurous times four decades ago.

 (l-r front row) Foo Wan Shoon and Bronson.
-(2nd row from right) Liew Chee Tuck. (l-r back row) Foo Wan Thot and Jacket Simpson (4th from left)
+(Bottom row from left) Liew Chee Tuck. (l-r back row) Foo Wan Thot and Jacket Simpson (4th from left)

 As for this report it portrayed a time when young men of those days found the jungle as a fun place and a challenge.